invertase/dart_custom_lint/README.md

   // This is the entrypoint of our custom linter PluginBase createPlugin() => _ExampleLinter();

-  // This class is the one that will analyze Dart files and return lints class _ExampleLinter extends PluginBase {
+  /// A plugin class is used to list all the assists/lints defined by a plugin. class _ExampleLinter extends PluginBase {
+    /// We list all the custom warnings/infos/errors
     @override
-    Stream<Lint> getLints(ResolvedUnitResult resolvedUnitResult) async* {
-      // A basic lint that shows at the top of the file. yield Lint(
-        code: 'my_custom_lint_code',
-        message: 'This is the description of our custom lint',
-        // Where your lint will appear within the Dart file.
-        // The following code will make appear at the top of the file (offset 0),
-        // and be 10 characters long.
-        location: resolvedUnitResult.lintLocationFromOffset(0, length: 10),
-      );
+    List<LintRule> getLintRules(CustomLintConfigs configs) => [
+          MyCustomLintCode(),
+        ];
   }

+  class MyCustomLintCode extends DartLintRule {
+    MyCustomLintCode() : super(code: _code);

+    /// Metadata about the warning that will show-up in the IDE.
+    /// This is used for `// ignore: code` and enabling/disabling the lint static const _code = LintCode(
+      name: 'my_custom_lint_code',
+      problemMessage: 'This is the description of our custom lint', );

+    @override
+    void run(
+      CustomLintResolver resolver,
+      ErrorReporter reporter,
+      CustomLintContext context,
+    ) {
+      // Our lint will highlight all variable declarations with our custom warning. context.registry.addVariableDeclaration((node) {
+        // "node" exposes metadata about the variable declaration.
+We could
+        // check "node" to show the lint only in some conditions.

+        // This line tells custom_lint to render a waring at the location of "node".
+        // And the warning shown will use our `code` variable defined above as description. reporter.reportErrorForNode(code, node);
+      });
     }
+  }
   ```

 That's it for defining a custom lint package!

+If you're looking for a more advanced example, see the [example](https://github.com/invertase/dart_custom_lint/tree/main/packages/custom_lint/example).
+This example implements:

+- a lint appearing on all variables of a specific type
+- a quick fix for that lint
+- an "assist" for providing refactoring options.

 Let's now use it in an application.